Pin It!

 It’s hard to decide whether to use natural or dutch processed cocoa powder when you can’t tell the difference between the two.
 I struggled with this choice when I started baking, but these days I know which one to grab without a second glance!
 I’m here to spill the beans about all things cocoa powder, no pun intended.

-There’s a long, highly scientific process that produces cocoa powder from the fermented, dried and roasted beans of the cacao tree.
-The beans are cracked open and pressed to remove the majority of the cocoa butter.
-This isolates the chocolate liquor – composed of the remaining butter and the solids from the cocoa bean – which is used to make all sorts of chocolate products.
+There’s a long, highly scientific process that produces cocoa powder from the fermented, dried, and roasted beans of the cacao tree.
+It involves cracking the beans open and pressing to remove the majority of the cocoa butter.
+This isolates the chocolate liquor – composed of the remaining butter and the solids from the cocoa bean – used to make all sorts of chocolate products.

 Some of that chocolate liquor is dried and ground into cocoa powder.
 So why are there two different types?